about

 faq

-Why create another library for C++, since many libraries exist?
+Why create another library for C++, when many libraries exist?

-There are plenty of libraries that exist make it easier to make software, especially with OpenGL.
-For example, ogre, irrlicht, JUCE, SDL, wxWindows, etc.
+There are plenty of libraries that make it easier to make software, especially with OpenGL.
+For example, ogre, irrlicht, JUCE, SDL, wxWidgets, etc.

 Originally, openFrameworks was meant to provide a "bare-bones" alternative.
 We wanted to write a library that would be the bare minimum necessary to get started doing audio-visual work with C++.